University Of Delaware board members, who are keeping Biden's Senate records secret, have close ties to the former VP

 Further, at least seven other members of the University of Delaware's board of trustees have donated to Biden's political campaigns -- including a former Biden senior counsel from the Senate, as well as the state's governor and other senior officials.

 Terri Kelly, the former president and CEO Of W.L.
-Gore & Associates, has served on the university's board of trustees since 2014. donated the maximum legal amount to Biden in 2019.
+Gore & Associates, has served on the university's board of trustees since 2014 -- and donated the maximum legal amount to Biden in 2019.

 Carol Ammon, who has been on the board since 2013, has given more than $10,000 to Biden's campaign and affiliated PACs, federal election records show.